Harnessing Biotechnology 2024: Transforming Agriculture for a new Sustainable Future

 Important Agricultural Biotechnology Techniques

-Biotechnology uses a number of cutting-edge techniques in agriculture to improve the traits of plants and animals, streamline production, and address a variety of issues.
+Biotechnology employs a variety of advanced techniques in agriculture to improve the characteristics of plants and animals, increase production, and address various challenges.

 Harnessing Biotechnology